 Indiana Debt Relief Guide

-Boasting one of the lowest unemployment rates in the Midwest (4.5%), the “Hoosier State” has excelled at creating new employment opportunities for residents.
+Boasting one of the highest civil labor forces in the Midwest, the “Hoosier State” has excelled at creating new employment opportunities for residents.
 The Indiana SBDC Agribusiness Initiative aims to help farmers grow and expand their businesses, which contributes $31.2 billion to the state’s economy every year.
-Though this has unfortunately not helped with the real estate market, which has seen a 17.5% jump in sale price since the last year.
+Though this has unfortunately not helped with the real estate market, which has seen a jump in sales prices recently.

 “Inflation has had a big impact on Indiana’s economy,” says Gary Herman, President of Consolidated Credit.
 “Consumer inflation has jumped by 7.9%, the sharpest spike since 1982.
 This could be indicative of higher prices to come, so sticking to a budget and minimizing things like credit card debt are crucial, especially for anyone looking to buy a home.”